 All Iowa Opportunity Scholarship

 The All Iowa Opportunity Scholarship (AIOS) is a state-funded scholarship program for students who do well in high school and demonstrate financial need.
-The 2015-16 maximum award is $7,885.
+The maximum value of this scholarship is $8,550 for the 2017-18 school year.

 Priority for Awards